 Compute Engine lets you use virtual machine (VMs) instances hosted on Google's infrastructure for your real-time bidding logic.
-The service provides a great experience for hosting bidding logic for DoubleClick Ad Exchange, but you can use it to host bidders for other exchanges too.
+The service provides a great experience for hosting bidding logic for Google Ad Manager, but you can use it to host bidders for other exchanges too.

 This feature allows users who are currently hosting bidder logic on physical infrastructure to be able to host the same logic in the Cloud, on virtual machines provided by Google.
 Compute Engine offers many advantages for hosting your bidder logic:

-In general, Ad Exchange customers using Compute Engine should experience significantly lower latency during bid computation.
+In general, Google Ad Manager customers using Compute Engine should experience significantly lower latency during bid computation.
 Depending on where you are bidding, you should create your virtual machine instances in the corresponding regions:

 Desired bidding location Compute Engine region to host your virtual machines North America (West Coast)